dcassiani/xteam/README.md

     <property name="com.discountasciiwarehouse.ecommerce.outside.resource" value="http://localhost:8000/api/"/>
 </system-properties>

-... and change the {value="http://localhost:8000/api/"} according to your "daw-purchases" API exposition to this server.
+... and change the {value="http://localhost:8000/api/"} according to your "daw-purchases" API URL address from this server.

+- This concludes the installation.
+Initialize your JBoss Wildfly-8.1.0.CR1 normally (please address your local support/vendor/admin about HOWTO).

 [OPTIONS]

-Under a new build (mvn clean install command in Maven able Prompt), the WILDFLY_SERVER_URL/api/ URL (please remember to also reflect the change at <system-properties> on standalone.xml) the can be changed such as:
+Under a new build ("mvn clean install" command, on a Maven able Prompt), the WILDFLY_SERVER_URL/api/ URL can be changed (please remember to also reflect the change at <system-properties> on standalone.xml) such as:

 - WILDFLY_SERVER_URL = edit your WILDFLY URL servers domain host name or IP.